-The consolidated financial statements of the Company and its subsidiary ("the Group") for the sixmonth periods ended June 30, 2022 and 2021 were authorized for issue by the Board of Directors on August 8, 2022.
+The consolidated financial statements of the Company and its subsidiary ("the Group") for the year ended December 31, 2022 and 2021 were authorized for issue by the Board of Directors on March 1, 2023.

-3. Newly issued or revised standards and interpretations

-(1) Changes in accounting policies resulting from applying for the first time certain standards and amendments
+- 3. Newly issued or revised standards and interpretations - (1) Changes in accounting policies resulting from applying for the first time certain standards and amendments

 The Group applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning on or after January 1, 2022.
-The adoption of these new standards and amendments had no material impact on the Group.
+Apart from the nature and impact of the new standard and amendment is described below, the remaining new standards and amendments had no material impact on the Group.